thevuong/next15-filterlist/STEPS.md

 - However, did you see how the elements are visually unstable as they load.
 We got cumulative layout shift.
 - Open CWV: We fixed the FCP and LCP since we are showing the project information right away and not blocking the page, and LCP is our FCP which is the project information and its very fast.
 However CLS its no longer 0, and is very impactful on our scores.
 - We have to make skeletons the right size.
 Replace with skeletons.
 - Showcase the improved CLS.
+Managed 0-0.1 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
 - Suspense Search because SearchParams witch skeleton because SearchParams opt into dynamic rendering.

 ## Improve UX